Azure/dataverse-to-sql/README.md

 dv2sql -p ./dataverse-to-sql add --all
 ```

+## Upgrade

+To upgrade the tool to a new version do the following.

+1. Build the CLI and function.
+2. Disable the function.
+3. Run `dv2sql deploy`.
+See [Deploy the environment](#deploy-the-environment).
+4. Deploy the function.
+5. Enable the function.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a